VihanV10/Stock-Price-Predictor-with-LSTM/README.md

 # 📈 Stock Price Predictor with LSTM + Sentiment (Flask + React)

 This project is a full-stack web application that predicts the next-hour price of any publicly traded stock by combining historical stock data with real-time news sentiment.
-It uses a Long Short-Term Memory (LSTM) neural network and is powered by a Python Flask backend and a React frontend.
+It uses a Long Short-Term Memory (LSTM) neural network and is powered by a Python Flask backend and a React(ts/js) frontend.

 ---